tattsun/dust/README.md

 $ make install
 ```

-All headers and shared library will be installed.
+All headers and static library will be installed.